Gaurishh/coursera-scraper/ReadMe.md

 ### 4_leads_classified_generator.py

 **Overview**: This script performs AI-powered classification of discovered institutions to determine the most suitable course type (Programming or Sales) and provides confidence scores with detailed reasoning.
-It uses Gemini 2.5 Pro to analyze website content from the top 5 selected URLs and generates comprehensive lead classifications with business context.
+It uses Gemini 2.5 Flash to analyze website content from the top 5 selected URLs and generates comprehensive lead classifications with business context.

 **Output**: Generates `2_leads_classified.csv` containing Website, Institution Type, Location, Phone, Course (recommended course type), Score (confidence 0-100), and Reasoning (detailed explanation) fields for each classified institution.

 **Quick Workflow**:

-1. **Content Analysis**: Reads the top 5 URLs for each institution, scrapes and formats the content, then sends it to Gemini 2.5 Pro for intelligent analysis of the institution's business focus and needs.
+1. **Content Analysis**: Reads the top 5 URLs for each institution, scrapes and formats the content, then sends it to Gemini 2.5 Flash for intelligent analysis of the institution's business focus and needs.
 2. **AI Classification**: Uses detailed prompts to guide the AI in determining whether the institution would benefit more from Programming or Sales courses, generating confidence scores and detailed reasoning for each decision.
 3. **Result Compilation**: Processes AI responses, extracts course recommendations and confidence scores, combines with original institution data, and saves comprehensive classifications to CSV format.